 One may wonder what difference there is between a Growth Incidence Curve (GIC) and a Poverty Growth Curve (PGC).
 As stressed by Son (2003) it can be shown that the GIC is derived from first-order stochastic dominance while the PGC is based on second-order stochastic dominance.
-Since second-order stochastic dominance is more likely to hold than first-order, the PGC should provide more conclusive results (although, as stressed previously, it is based on stronger assumptions).
+Since second-order stochastic dominance is more likely to hold than first-order, the PGC should provide more conclusive results, although it is based on stronger assumptions.